LorenzoAicardi/CG-Project/README.md

 ## Building & Running

-The project uses the CMake build system, Vulkan installation is detected by default while GLFW include directories and library location has to be specified via `GLFW_DIR` and `GLFW_LIB`, respectively.
+The project uses the CMake build system, Vulkan installation is detected by default while GLFW include directories and library location has to be specified via `GLFW_INCLUDE_DIR` and `GLFW_LIB`, respectively.
 Also, [Ninja](https://ninja-build.org/) is recommended for better build performance.

 ```bash